adrianzhang1/cse572-proj-pycharm/README.md

 ## Files:
 color_network.py
 - requires a connection_matrix.csv created by connection_mining.py
-- creates a html file using pyvis.network that shows pairwise color connections.
+- creates a html network visualizer using pyvis.network that shows pairwise color connections.
 - NUM_PALETTES: number of kimonos to analyze
 - NODE_SCALE: the size of nodes
 - EDGE_WEIGHT_SCALE: how much to increase the weight of the edge if the number of connections increases